stefansl/pma-updatescript/README.md

 Open the file config.sh and edit the variables LOCATION, PMA.
 If you set f.e.
 LOCATION="/var/www" and PMA="pma" your PMA installation will be installed into "/var/www/pma".

-If you want, change the compression type. "tar.bz2", "tar.gz" and "zip" are available.
+If you want, change the compression type - "tar.gz" and "tar.bz2" are possible.

 ## User based settings